Easy DIY to Age New Clay Pots: Vintage Terra Cotta Pots

 Add More Texture with preserved moss

-I use a toothpick to apply the mod podge glue to areas where I want moss and then apply tiny pieces of the moss to each pot in random places.
+I use a toothpick to apply Mod Podge glue to the areas where I want moss, and then I apply tiny pieces of the moss to each pot in random places.

 If you only want tiny pieces of moss, you only need a small amount of glue.
 If you want heavier coverage, let it dry and add more to what you’ve already done.
 This will ensure that the moss doesn’t fall off.